Finding the right insurance for your bookkeeping business is an important step in protecting your business and achieving long-term success.

 - A common insurance policy bundle offered to eligible small and medium-sized businesses is called a Business Owner’s Policy or BOP.
 This type of policy usually bundles together general liability, property insurance, and business income insurance into a single policy.
 The pricing on a BOP can often be lower than purchasing the insurance policies separately.

 - Workers’ Compensation Insurance covers wages and medical expenses for your employees who are injured while on the job.
-If an injured employee decides to accept these these monetary benefits, he or she agrees not to sue your business.
+If an injured employee decides to accept these monetary benefits, he or she agrees not to sue your business.
 Workers’ Comp is required in many states.

 - Example: One of your employees injures his back when he is moving a heavy box of financial records.
 Workers’ compensation covers his medical and physical therapy costs.